 Tesla has spoken up against the NHTSA petition claiming that Teslas accelerate on their own: “This petition is completely false and was brought by a Tesla short-seller.”

-This means that Tesla claims the complaints have been conjured by someone whose interests lie in the devaluing of Tesla shares – ie selling borrowed shares when the price is high, and buying them back for a profit when the price sinks – in this case, due to deliberate manipulation.
+This means that Tesla claims the complaints have been conjured by someone whose interests lie in the devaluing of Tesla shares – i.e. selling borrowed shares when the price is high, and repurchasing them for a profit when the price sinks – in this case, due to deliberate manipulation.

 – ADVERTISEMENT –